Agents don’t break like apps—they break like workflows with missing receipts

-What “good” looks like in 2026 architecture
+What “good” architecture looks like in practice

 Table 1: Comparison of common agent approaches in 2026 (operator-focused)